appdotnet/ADNLogin-SDK-iOS/README.md

     // ... and here too
 }
 ```

+Credential storage is currently out of scope of the SDK.
+Please be sure to store credentials securely, i.e., in the Keychain as opposed to being stashed in NSUserDefaults.
+We suggest [SSKeychain](https://github.com/soffes/sskeychain) for this purpose.

 Of course, please feel free to deviate from these directions if you know what you're doing. ;) Everyone has their own habits and preferences when it comes to code -- and that seems to be especially true for ObjC.